Nautique Boats: Models

-210 and 230

-The Super Air Nautique 210 and 230 are narrow body wake boats, they are distinguishable by their streamline hull and pointed bow.
-These boats are tailored more towards wakeboarding but also features the Nautique Surf System.
-The last year of 210 and 230 production was 2021.

 G-series

 The Super Air Nautique G-Series is a wide body boat designed to produce a larger surfing wake.
 The boat comes in 3 lengths all weighing above 5000 lbs.
 In 2022 the G-Series boat's full ballast weight became heavier than the Paragon model with the addition of supplemental ballast and a telescoping flight tower.

 S-series

 In August 2021 Nautique introduced a new line of boats with the S23.
 The boat reintroduces a pointed bow, a feature that was discontinued with the end of the 210 and 230.
-As of October 22, 2021 there are two available lengths, 23 and 21 feet.
-In June 2022 Nautique introduced a 25 foot version.
+As of June 2024, there are three available lengths, 25, 23 and 21 feet.

+GS-Series

+The GS-series is suited towards boaters that are interested in having access to wakeboarding, wakesurfing, and skiing.
+Wakesurfing/wakeboarding boats are traditionally heavier and deeper than ski boats and therefore don't make for the best wakes for this discipline.
+The GS-Series seeks to find a happy medium for this.
+The GS-Series consists of two lengths, 22 and 20 foot.